aleksbal/lahmajo/README.md

-# lahmajo
-A sort of gateway/API for local LLama model (deployed as Ollama) to RAG the prompts providing the context suited for particular use case, cache results, etc.
+This project provides an API gateway for a locally deployed LLama model (running via Ollama) to perform Retrieval-Augmented Generation (RAG).
+The service enhances prompts by retrieving context tailored to specific use cases, improving the relevance of the responses.
+Additionally, it includes result caching to optimize performance and minimize redundant processing.

-Ollama shall be up and running on a local machine in order to the service to work properly.
+To function correctly, Ollama must be running on the local machine where this service is deployed.